appac/cornelius/README.md

 Takes a player's ID and returns their information.

 `options` can be an object or a string.
 If it's a string, it will return a players raw information.
+If the prune flag is set to `true` but there was no player result, you'll get an empty object.

 **Parameters**